Ex-Minneapolis cop faces new sentence in death of 911 caller

 Ex-Minneapolis cop faces new sentence in death of 911 callerNew

 MINNEAPOLIS (AP) — A Minneapolis police officer who fatally shot an unarmed woman after she called 911 to report that she heard a possible rape happening behind her home will be sentenced on a lesser charge.
 Mohamed Noor was initially convicted of third-degree murder and manslaughter in the July 2017 death of Justine Ruszczyk Damond.
 He was sentenced to 12 1/2 years on the murder count, but the Minnesota Supreme Court threw out that murder conviction last month.
-Noor is heading back to court Thursday to be resentenced on the manslaughter count.
+Noor is back to court Thursday to be resentenced on the manslaughter count.
 He could face anywhere from 41 to 57 months in prison under sentencing guidelines.
+In a statement prosecutors read during Thursday’s hearing, Damond’s parents called for the longest possible sentence.